skypjack/entt/docs/md/entity.md

   intended to provide users with an easy way to perform cleanup and nothing more.

-To a certain extent, these limitations don't apply.
-However, it's risky to try to force them and users should respect the limitations unless they know exactly what they are doing.

-Events and therefore listeners must not be used as replacements for systems.
-They shouldn't contain much logic and interactions with a registry should be kept to a minimum.
-Moreover, the greater the number of listeners, the greater the performance hit when components are created or destroyed.

-Please, refer to the documentation of the signal class to know all the features it offers.<br/>
+Please, refer to the documentation of the signal class to know about all the features it offers.<br/>
 There are many useful but less known functionalities that aren't described here, such as the connection objects or the possibility to attach listeners with a list of parameters that is shorter than that of the signal itself.